 SWIMMING POOL ENCLOSURES AND SAFETY DEVICES

 3109.1 General.
-Swimming pools and all appurtenant structures, installations and equipment shall comply with the requirements of this section and other applicable sections of this code and the Ohio department of health rules pertaining to swimming pools and their service equipment (Chapter 3701-31 of the Administrative Code, pursuant to Chapter 3749. of the Revised Code).
+Swimming pools and all appurtenant structures, installations and equipment shall comply with the requirements of Sections 3109.2 through 3109.5, other applicable sections of this code and Ohio department of health rules pertaining to swimming pools and their service equipment (Chapter 3701-31) of the Administrative Code, pursuant to Chapter 3749. of the Revised Code).
 Private residential swimming pools are not regulated by this code.
 Swimming pool facilities shall be accessible in accordance with ICC A 117.1 to the extent required in Chapter 11.

 3109.1.1 Plan approval.
 A public swimming pool or appurtenances thereto shall not be constructed, installed, enlarged or altered until plans for those elements subject to this code have been submitted and approval has been obtained from the code official.
 All public swimming pools are required to have approval by the Ohio department of health in accordance with section 3749.03 of the Revised Code prior to application for plan approval.
 Copies of these approvals shall be obtained by the applicant and submitted as part of the supporting data for the plan approval application.

 3109.1.2 Plans.
 Plans shall accurately show dimensions and construction of the pool and appurtenances and properly established distances to lot lines, buildings, walks and fences, as well as details of the water supply system, drainage and water disposal systems, and all appurtenances pertaining to the swimming pool.
 Detailed plans of structures, vertical elevations and sections through the pool showing depth shall be included.

 3109.2 Definition.
 The following terms are defined in Chapter 2: